NOI Calculator

 How is NOI used to value a property?

 The income approach values a property by dividing NOI by the market cap rate: Value = NOI ÷ Cap Rate.
 For example, a property with $80,000 NOI in a market where comparable properties trade at 6% cap rate is worth approximately $1,333,333.
-This is the most widely used valuation method for income-producing real estate and is the basis for almost all commercial appraisals.
+The income approach is commonly used for income-producing real estate, especially when buyers and lenders focus on stabilized operating income.
+However, valuation can also consider comparable sales, replacement cost, market conditions, asset quality, and buyer-specific assumptions.

 What is the 50% rule for NOI?